Blog

 Whether official or self-prescribed, diagnoses often come with a lot of cultural baggage.
 Here’s why you might feel disempowered:

 When a diagnosis comes from a medical professional, it can feel like the final word—like you need to defer to their expertise completely.
-Self-diagnoses can create a similar feeling, where the internet or a community starts to hold more authority over your life than your own intuition.
+Self-diagnoses can create a similar feeling, where the internet or a community establishes a type of 'authority-creep’ over your life.

 How to Reclaim Your Power